Kaushal28/SDE-Interview-Resources/Common Interview Questions.md

 66. Database joins with examples: https://www.geeksforgeeks.org/sql-join-set-1-inner-left-right-and-full-joins/, https://stackoverflow.com/q/38549/5353128
 67. Types of database indexes: Primary and secondary: https://stackoverflow.com/a/20825201/5353128
 68. Various kind of keys in relational database: https://stackoverflow.com/a/6699670/5353128
+69. Difference between Celery and RabbitMQ?
+Why we need celery at all? https://stackoverflow.com/q/9077687/5353128